 Download Newsletter Content

-VA Tobacco Cessation Resources (English and Spanish): VA health care providers can print and distribute these flyers, which feature tobacco use treatment resources for Veterans.
+VA Tobacco Use Treatment Resources (English and Spanish): VA health care providers can print and distribute these flyers, which feature tobacco use treatment resources for Veterans.

 Download English Flyer Download Spanish Flyer

-Social Media Content: This content can be used on Facebook, Instagram, X, and other platforms to promote VA resources that can help Veterans stop using tobacco.
+Social Media Content: This content can be used on Facebook, Instagram, X, and other platforms to promote VA resources that can help Veterans stop using dipping or chewing tobacco.

 Download Social Media Content

-Electronic Billboards: These electronic billboards can be displayed on computers, TVs, and other digital screens to promote tobacco use treatment resources as part of the Great American Smokeout.
+Electronic Billboards: These electronic billboards can be displayed on computers, TVs, and other digital screens to promote tobacco use treatment resources as part of the Great American Spit Out.

 Download Electronic Billboards

-Posters: These posters can be displayed to promote tobacco use treatment resources in the weeks leading up to the Great American Smokeout on November 21.
+Posters: These posters can be displayed to promote tobacco use treatment resources in the weeks leading up to the Great American Spit Out on February 20.

 Download Posters